Join us for an adventure in flavor!

 Vaca Frita is a classic Cuban dish where beef is slow braised till fork tender, then fried to crispy perfection.
 It's so good!

-If you are fan of Latin food, you must try this amazingly tasty Cuban restaurant special, Vaca Frita!!
+If you are fan of Latin food, you must try my amazingly tasty Cuban restaurant special, Vaca Frita!!
 Simple, easy, humble ingredients can create magic when cooked right, and without skimping on those few ingredients that go in this dish.

-Lets us know if you turn into a new fan of this “Fried Cow”, aka Cuban Vaca Frita…
+Let us know if you turn into a new fan of this “Fried Cow”, aka Cuban Vaca Frita…

 Vaca Frita, on our Gypsy Plate… enjoy!